matthew0021/quantum-inference-protocol/README.md

 Cq_generate_concatenated was primarily written in MATLAB but has been translated to Python3 though it may not be optimised (yet).

+The following article shall be cited should this code be used: https://doi.org/10.1103/PhysRevA.101.032327.

 References:
 [1] J. P. Crutchfield and K. Young, Physical Review Letters 63, 105 (1989).